KANITE: Kolmogorov-Arnold Networks for ITE estimation: Proposed Model

 \subsubsection{KANs for learning balanced covariate representation}

 In earlier ITE estimation literature, representation learning for covariates has demonstrated a significant improvement~\cite{shalit2017estimating}.
 In the KANITE architecture, we utilize a KAN layer setup for achieving a balanced representation that caters to multiple treatment scenarios.
-KAN Layers, as expressed in Equation \ref{eq:KANlayer}, allow the architecture to learn a symbolic representation for covariates in low dimensions to mitigate confounding bias.
+KAN layers, as defined in Equation \ref{eq:KANlayer}, enable the architecture to learn low-dimensional symbolic representations of covariates, which help separate treatment-related signals from confounding influences, thereby mitigating confounding bias~\cite{shalit2017estimating}.
 To learn representations for covariates, $\mathbf{x} \in \mathcal{X}$, we employ KAN layers setup with learnable activation functions consist of B-Splines that learns a balanced representation function, \(\Psi : \mathcal{X} \rightarrow \mathbb{R}^d\), in a lower-dimensional latent space.

 In KANITE, a deep representation network is constructed by stacking multiple KAN layers one after the other to form a hierarchical model for representation learning.
 Let $L$ denote the total number of KAN layers.
 For each layer $l \in \lbrace 0, 1, \cdots, L-1 \rbrace,$ let $n_l$ represent the total number of neurons in layer~$l.$ Let $\Psi^l(\mathbf{x}) = \left( \Psi^{l}_1(\mathbf{x}), \Psi^{l}_2(\mathbf{x}), \cdots, \Psi^{l}_{n_{l}}(\mathbf{x}) \right)$ denote the representation after the $(l-1)^{\text{st}}$ layer, with the input defined as \(\Psi^{0}(\mathbf{x}) = \mathbf{x}\).
 In contrast to standard MLPs, KANs do not learn independent weight or bias parameters; instead, each layer aggregates the outputs of learnable univariate activation functions.
 The transformation at layer $l \in \lbrace0,1,...,L-1\rbrace,$ denoted as $\Psi^{l+1}(\mathbf{x}) = \left( \Psi^{l+1}_1(\mathbf{x}), \Psi^{l+1}_2(\mathbf{x}), \cdots, \Psi^{l+1}_{n_{l+1}}(\mathbf{x}) \right),$ is defined in a compositional form analogous to the Kolmogorov--Arnold representation as follows: